Spitalskirche

 This Interdictum was one of the harshest punishments for people in the Middle Ages.
 It forbade the holding of masses and the giving of communion in the country's churches.
 It was probably during this period that Margaret was nicknamed by the people Maultasch and was described as particularly ugly.
 There are no contemporary portraits that would indicate a deformed mouth.
 The images we have of Margarethe Maultasch today date from the late 15th century at the earliest, when the medieval marriage scandal was first historically reworked.

 Margaret's reign was characterised by crises for which she was not responsible, but which were nevertheless blamed on her.
-The 14th century brought global warming, which resulted in a plague of locusts.
-This also led to crop failures and famines in Tyrol.
+The 14th century brought global warming, which also resulted in a great plague of locusts in Innsbruck.
+Crop failure and hunger were the result.
 But that was not all.
-From 1348 to 1350, Europe was ravaged by the plague.
+After the fire of 1333 in Anbruggen seven years later, another major fire devastated Wilten and Innsbruck, including the parish church of St Jakob.
+From 1348 to 1350, the plague ravaged Europe.
 The disease travelled from Venice via Trento and the Adige Valley to Innsbruck.
 The Black death decimated the population dramatically.
 In some parts of Tyrol, the population was reduced by more than half.
 Not only the number of deaths, but also the gruesome way in which the victims died in great pain and physical deformity left an impression on the pious population.
 There is not much information on the outbreak of the plague in Innsbruck in the archives, but the consequences of the epidemic were devastating, as they were throughout Europe.
 In her will, an Innsbruck woman who fell ill with the plague spoke of the "common dying that is going on in the country".

 People could not explain phenomena such as poor harvests and plague.
 Many saw the desolation of the country, which was plagued by wars, plague and climate, as a consequence of the papal curse and punishment from God and held Margarethe and her husband Louis responsible.
 The reasons for illness and misery were in fact probably to be found outside of papal curses and propaganda.
 Like many cities, Innsbruck had neither paved streets nor a sewage system or drinking water supply.
 Animals and people shared the cramped space within the city walls.
 The living conditions were unhygienic.

-1350 was the first time the Lower city pool in today's Badgasse.
-Baths were not only used for cleansing, but medical care was also provided here by bathers according to the standards of the time.
+These conditions were similar in all medieval cities.
+Improvements came from Italy, which was progressive at the time.
+The first medical school was established in Salerno in the 11th century.
+Under Federico II, the professions of doctor and pharmacist were separated and regulated in 1241.
+Although pharmacists had to provide proof of training and professional experience, they were a mixture of healers, mystics, herbalists, alchemists and shamans.
+A pharmacy was first mentioned in Innsbruck in 1303.
+It was officially founded in 1326.
+In Creator's housetoday's Herzog-Friedrich-Straße 19 was the Court and town pharmacy located here.
+Today, it is considered the oldest pharmacy still in existence in Austria.
+In 1350, the Lower city pool in today's Badgasse, at that time popularly known as Furnace hole mentioned here.
+Baths were not only used for cleansing, but medical care was also provided by bathers according to the standards of the time.
 Bathers were travelling or local healers who treated the sick, stitched wounds or pulled teeth.
 The supernatural was considered real, even in medical care.
 The scientific approach of the few physicians of the time was not necessarily superior to that of the practice-orientated bathers.
 The prevailing doctrine at universities up until modern times was the Four juices doctrine.
 According to this theory, there was a balance of blood, phlegm, black bile and yellow bile in the body.
 An imbalance of these juices leads to illness.
 The balance was disturbed by a blasphemous lifestyle, poor diet, excessive sexual activity or miasmas in the air.
 Water also had a reputation for penetrating through the skin and destroying the Juice ratio in the human body, which is why you should be given a bath after bathing.

 After the Wittelsbachs, Luxembourgers and Habsburgs had fought over Tyrol for decades, a happy ending was finally reached.
 Rudolf IV of the House of Habsburg intervened with the Pope and was able to negotiate the lifting of the interdict in 1359 in exchange for considerable financial compensation at the expense of Margaret and Louis.
 At the same time, a document is said to have been drawn up that is now considered a forgery: in this document, Margaret bequeathed the land of Tyrol to Rudolf IV and the Habsburg family.